Swateya03/fraudshield/README.md

 ## 🎚 06 — Decision Thresholds

 Thresholds were selected from the **precision-recall curve** on the held-out test set — not chosen arbitrarily.
-The BLOCK threshold targets precision ≥ 0.90 (customer experience) while REVIEW targets recall ≥ 0.85 (fraud capture).
+The training-time selection maximises F1; the deployed BLOCK threshold targets precision ≥ 0.90 (customer experience) while REVIEW targets recall ≥ 0.85 (fraud capture).

 **Fraud Probability → Decision Mapping**